Ambika14-3/AHB-Protocol-SystemVerilog/README.md

 There are multiple FSM designs of Master and Slave possible.
 We have used and adopted as shown in this repo.
 The request of a master is served with a delay of 2 clock cycles.

-This work is a simplified version of AHB protocol.
+This work is a simplified version of AHB protocol and uses the signal pins apt for fulfilling the objective of 1 master with 4 slaves.
+Thourough testing is done by performing Single transaction write/read, wrap, increment write/read, and Unspecified increment write/read.

 The SystemVerilog Code is then Synthesized in the Genus and performance parameters like power, area and timing (critical path) are extracted in the text files present in the Result folder.